 All students who are accepted for admission into our program receive financial support from the Physics Department.
 Teaching Assistantships include a full tuition scholarship, payment of all laboratory fees for required courses, and a competitive stipend.
-Stipends begin at $22,00 per year with enhancement scholarships of up to $10,000 per year available from the Graduate School.
-For fall 2015 incoming Ph.D. students, the average enhancement is around $4500.
+Stipends begin at $22,100 per year with enhancement scholarships of up to $10,000 per year available from the Graduate School.
+The average enhancement is currently around $5000.

 Research Fellowships are under the direction of principal investigators of research projects, and final decisions concerning recipients are made by the individual faculty members.
 A typical Teaching Assistantship includes some combination of teaching introductory physics labs, tutoring, and grading.